QuangTrinh1612/erp-analytics-platform/transform/oracle_analytics/docs/table_descriptions.md

 - `POR_REQ_DISTRIBUTIONS_ALL`: Holds distribution data for each requisition line.

 ## Key Features:
-- Header Information: Includes details such as requisition number, status, and preparer.
+- **Header Information**: Includes details such as requisition number, status, and preparer.
-- Line Information: Contains item details like item description, price, and quantity.
+- **Line Information**: Contains item details like item description, price, and quantity.
-- Distribution Data: The distribution details for each requisition line are stored as a JSON string in the distribution_data column.
+- **Distribution Data**: The distribution details for each requisition line are stored as a JSON string in the distribution_data column.
 This data includes fields like distribution ID, charge account, and distribution amount.

 {% enddocs %}